 A note on the hot dogs in the picture…

-- Cook the sweet potatoes until tender.
-If roasting, toss them in 1 tbl coconut oil or ghee before spreading them in a single layer on a baking tray.
+- In a bowl, toss the sweet potatoes in the avocado oil to coat them evenly before spreading them in a single layer on a baking tray.
 Roast at 400F for 20 - 25 minutes.
 This has the advantage of keeping excess water out of the potato salad later, unlike boiling them.
 When cooked, remove the potatoes from the tray and refrigerate.